How to work out your triglycerides to HDL cholesterol ratio

 There are no widely accepted normal values for the TG:HDL ratio.
 Generally, the lower your result the better.

-Studies have looked into how your TG:HDL ratio is linked to your risk.
-Ideally, it's best to aim for a TG:HDL ratio of less than two.
-A result of three or more is linked to a significantly higher risk of metabolic syndrome and heart disease.
+Studies have explored how TG:HDL ratio is linked to health risks.
+Ideally, it's best to aim for a TG:HDL ratio of less than 0.87.
+A result of two or more is linked to a significantly higher risk of metabolic syndrome and heart disease.

 How to improve your TG:HDL result